-Each school who particpates will send photos of the drawings and coat in to email@example.com by March 17, 2017.
-The top 5 schools with the most creative coats will be asked to bring their coats to the National Conference on March 31, 2017 and will be displayed in a public art gallery on both Studio AMWA and DWC websites.
+Each school who participates will send photos of the drawings and coat in to firstname.lastname@example.org by Jan 15, 2018.
+We will ask that schools being represented at the National Conference bring their coats on March 22, 2018 to Philadelphia and will be displayed in a public art gallery on Studio AMWA.

 - Use your local AMWA branch to get funding to buy a white coat.
 Inexpensive white coats can be found for 25.00 dollars at amazon.com [“Dr.James Professional Lab Coat, small].

-- Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria starting January 1, 2017.
+- Place the white coat in a central student location, such as the student lounge, a classroom, or the cafeteria.
 You can hang it on coat hanger or a clothesline with clothespin, or lay it on a table.

 - Fill the coat pockets with markers, sharpies, paint pens–whatever you can buy within your AMWA chapter budget.